agency-quill/agency/documentation/web/dynamic-dynamic-alley.md

 # Dynamic Dynamic Alley HTML
 _Last updated 7/17/20_

-The new Dynamic Dynamic Alley ADCore module allows us to update dynamic alley content quickly to respond to rapidly changing customer needs.
+The new Dynamic Dynamic Alley ADCore module allows us to respond to rapidly to changing customer needs.
 The module accepts raw `HTML`, allowing it to generate nearly anything we want.
-This document contains the `HTML` currently used to promote high-demand products.

-To update the dynamic dynamic alley on demand, ADCore needs to be updated as described below.
-After that, the offer code needs to be pushed to production using the GMP.
-The following sections cover each in order.
+Instructions on how to make real-time changes to the live offer code, as well as the code currently in place to promote high-demand products are below.

 ## ADCore

-[ADCore](http://adcore.quillcorp.com/AdCoreCalendar.aspx) is the system that houses all of the snippets of `CSS`, `HTML`, and `JavaScript` code managed by the content management system.
+[ADCore](http://adcore.quillcorp.com/AdCoreCalendar.aspx) is the system that houses snippets of `CSS`, `HTML`, and `JavaScript` code managed by the content management system.

 ### Module

 The ADCore module `2020-html-block-full` accepts raw `HTML`.
 It has five empty fields in a row with no spaces.
-The five fields separate the `HTML` to avoid individual field character limits and improve readability.
+The fields separate the `HTML` to circumvent character limits and improve readability.

 ```html
 $%u_ad_html_01%$$%u_ad_html_02%$$%u_ad_html_03%$$%u_ad_html_04%$$%u_ad_html_05%$